aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/alerts/index.md

 ```

 With this example, a check will be performed every 60 seconds to see if there are any orders requiring approval.
 The actual
 implementation of the check is left to the `ManualOrderReviewService` which in this case would make a request to the
-Vendure server to fetch the required data.
+Deenruv server to fetch the required data.

 If there are orders requiring approval, the alert will appear in the Admin UI like this: